Reading time: ~7 minutes

 HAVING SUM(amount) > 100;

-Result: Returns only those customers whose total payments exceed 100.
+Result: only customers whose total payments exceed 100.

 SELECT staff_id, COUNT(*) AS payments_count